BIRDSYSTEM-81/BIRDSYSTEM-81/README.md

 <h2> 𝗔𝗯𝗼𝘂𝘁 </h2>

-> pssst check out my FA14 and OP81 strawpages.. also sign ATA
+> pssst check out my strawpages.. also sign ATA maybe

  Digital + Traditional Artist and writer, might post some on my [Tumblr](https://www.tumblr.com/raneestarx?source=share) if i'm proud if it.